LinxzSec/LinxzSec.github.io/moderation-guide.md

 ## Commands

 Our prefix for Gaius is `?` so all commands must begin with that else the bot will not interpret the text as a command.
+It's worth noting you can view all the commands in detail on the [Gaius Wiki](https://wiki.gaiusbot.me/)

 ## Moderation Commands